shlokdinesharora/bank-marketing-classification/README.md

 pip install -r requirements.txt
 ```

-### 6. Download the dataset
+### 6. Verify the included dataset

-Download `bank-additional-full.csv` from the [UCI Bank Marketing dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing).

-Place the extracted CSV at:
+The repository already includes the required dataset at:

 ```text
 data/bank-additional-full.csv
 ```

+No separate dataset download is required.
+The original data is sourced from the [UCI Bank Marketing dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing).

 ### 7. Start Jupyter Notebook